AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. Select **File** > **Server Properties**.

-1. In the `PI AF Server Properties` window, select the **Default Data Server** down arrow, and then select the data server to be the default.<!--AF 11/12/21 what is Default Data Server down arrow???-->
+1. In the `PI AF Server Properties` window, select the data server from the **Default Data Server** dropdown list.

 1. Select **Apply**, then select **OK** to save the selection.